hukl/freebsd-toolbox/commands.md

-pkg version                             # show which ports/packages are outdated and need an update pkg upgrade <packagename>               # upgrade a packages pkg which <filename>                    # find out which package installed a given file
+pkg version                             # show which ports/packages are outdated and need an update pkg upgrade <packagename>               # upgrade a packages pkg which <filename>                    # find out which package installed a given file pkg audit -F                            # look for ports/packages with security vulnerabilities

 # System
 freebsd-update fetch                    # fetch updates from server